 Searching for hair restoration?
-You aren’t the only one.
+You’re not alone!
 Approximately 85% of men lose their hair by the age of 50, and 25% of men will lose their hair before the age of 21.
-If the signs of hair loss are showing, don’t freak out just yet.
+If the signs of hair loss are showing, don’t freak out just yet – we have a hair & scalp solution.

-Hair restoration methods include any surgical or non-surgical options to replace hair follicles or reimpose hair through a hairpiece, such as a man weave or toupee.
+Hair restoration methods include any surgical or non-surgical options to replace or regenerate hair follicles or reimpose hair through a hairpiece, such as a man weave or toupee.

-New methods to hair restoration may result in a fuller head of hair in a quicker amount of time than other “hair regrowth options” such as Rogaine or hair loss shampoos.
+New methods of hair restoration may offer a fuller head of hair in a quicker amount of time than other “hair regrowth options” such as Rogaine or hair loss shampoos.
 If you want to transform a bald head as quickly as possible, hair restoration is your best option.

 Surgical Hair Restoration Methods

-When you search for hair restoration, hair transplants are the most popular result.
+When you search for hair restoration, hair transplants are the most popular result even for celebrities.
 Both men and women experience thinning or balding, and both genders opt for hair transplants because it’s the only hair loss treatment that leads to long-term, permanent hair recovery.

 Benefits of surgical hair restoration